Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Joint Geo-tex Training Method

 \subsection{Network Training}

-Different from the sequential pipeline during inference shown in Fig.~\ref{fig:pipeline}, based on our shape and texture joint representation, we train the geometry and texture reconstruction network jointly.
+Based on our implicit geo-tex representation, we train the geometry and texture reconstruction network jointly.
 In this way, we are able to leverage the consistency between RGB color and semantic part segmentation to force the template mapping to be semantic-preserving.
 We visualize the training process in Fig.~\ref{fig:train_pipe} and provide detailed definition of our training losses.

-\textbf{Data Loss.} For geometry reconstruction, we mainly train by minimizing the $\mathcal{\ell}1$-loss between the predicted and the ground-truth point SDF values:
+\textbf{Data Loss:} For geometry reconstruction, we mainly train by minimizing the $\mathcal{\ell}1$-loss between the predicted and the ground-truth point SDF values:

 where $N_{sdf}$ represents the number of input sample points, $\bm{z}_{shape}$ is the shape latent code corresponding to the volume sample point $\bm{p}_i$, and $s_i$ is the corresponding ground truth SDF value on the $\bm{p}_i$.